palantir/witchcraft-go-server/README.md

 `witchcraft-server` is configured with service, event, metric, request and trace loggers from the `witchcraft-go-logging` project and emits structured JSON logs using [`zap`](https://github.com/uber-go/zap) as the logger implementation.
-The default behavior emits logs to the `var/log` directory (`var/log/service.log`, `var/log/request.log`, etc.) unless the server is run in a Docker container or a container created via Palantir's internal infrastructure, in which case the logs are always emitted to `stdout`.
+The default behavior emits logs to the `var/log` directory (`var/log/service.log`, `var/log/request.log`, etc.) unless the server is run in a Docker container or a container that has an environment variable called "$CONTAINER" set, in which case the logs are always emitted to `stdout`.
 The `use-console-log` property in the install configuration can also be set to "true" to always output logs to `stdout`.
 The runtime configuration supports configuring the log output level for service logs.